jeffreyhding/stat133/crashes/README.md

 I have split the full data set (2014-2023) into zipped `.csv` files for each year to get under the GitHub file size limit.

-In order to combine these into the full data set (or whatever years you wish):
+If you would like to combine these subsets into the full data set from 2014 to 2023 (or whatever years you wish):
   1. Unzip the compressed `.csv` files in a separate folder
   2. Run the following code on your RStudio console:
      ```